Limestone Calcined Clay Cement: Composition

 The main components of LC3 cements are clinker, calcined clay, limestone, and gypsum.
 The fresh concrete production involves synergetic hydration.
 Adding large amounts of calcined clay (metakaolin) and ground limestone to the dry cement powder, when adding water to the mix for making concrete, cement and additives start to hydrate and the soluble aluminates released in water from the calcined clay react with the calcium carbonate from the finely crushed limestone.
 The reactive alumina present in metakaolin reacts with the ground limestone, leading to a less porous structure than in other concretes and providing equal strength as with higher levels of clinker substitution.

+Durability

+Because calcined clay cements contain less portlandite than ordinary Portland cement, their capacity to buffer acidic attack is reduced; under accelerated laboratory exposure to CO_{2}, pastes containing calcined clay have shown lower carbonation resistance than ordinary Portland cement.
+Within ternary limestone-calcined-clay (LC3) formulations, carbonation resistance increased with higher metakaolin content in the calcined clay, and was further improved by the presence of limestone, which promotes the formation of carboaluminate phases.
+Because of this reduced carbonation resistance, LC3 cements have been considered better suited to unreinforced concrete elements than to reinforced concrete, where a drop in pore-solution pH raises the risk of steel corrosion.

 Environmental impact

 Limestone Calcined Clay Cement is a low-carbon alternative to the standard Portland cement.
 LC3 can reduce emissions related to cement manufacturing by reducing the amount of clinker, replacing it with finely ground limestone and calcined clays.
 Low-grade kaolin clays can be used for the production of LC3 and are abundantly available in many parts of the world.